a4lg/ffuzzy/ffuzzy/src/_docs/planned_changes.md

 ## Removal (because of being deprecated)

+### [`From`] implementation from Raw to Normalized variants

+Because it is found that they break a semantic rule of the [`From`] trait, conversion from raw fuzzy hash to normalized fuzzy hash as implementations of [`From`] is deprecated and will be removed on the next major release.

+To convert raw fuzzy hash to the normalized counterpart, you must use `normalize()`-like methods (may be renamed in the next release but the conversion feature itself will be preserved).

 ### `+=` operator overloads

 Since it's clear that this operator overload is not helpful enough,